Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 8. Log in as `petalinux`.

-9. For the first time you will be prompted to set a new password, follow the prompts.
+9. If logging in for the first time, the system prompts you to set a new password.
+Follow the prompts.

 ### Simple Ethernet Configuration

-Follow the steps below when the VCK190 board and MATLAB host computer are connected to the same local network:
+Use the following steps when the VCK190 board and MATLAB host computer are on the same local network:

 1. Log in as root user on the VCK190 using `sudo su`.
 2. Connect the board to network via ethernet port 17 (the top one) and find the IP address it obtains over DHCP on the first ethernet port via `ifconfig eth0` (for example the obtained address may be 192.168.1.10).